mdavezac/LaDa/sphinx-doc/source/userguide/vasp/creating.rst

 The first item is the name of the atomic specie.
 It corresponds to the type of the atom in the structure to compute.
 The second item is a path to a directory where the appropriate *unzipped* POTCAR resides.
-It is possible to specify more species than exists in a given structure.
 It will not affect calculations.
 For convenience, the path may be given with the usual unix short-cuts and/or with a shell environment variable.